-For seven years, Luis Garavito, known to authorities as "the Beast," abused, tortured, and murdered anywhere from 150 to 400 boys.
+For seven years, Luis Garavito — known as "The Beast" — abused, tortured, and murdered anywhere from 150 to 400 boys.

 He lives separately from the other prisoners, for his own protection and only takes food and drinks given to him by those he knows.
 His guards describe him as relaxed, positive, and respectful.
 He’s studying to be a politician, and upon his release he hopes to start a career in activism, helping abused children.